Morris Chapman: Great Commission Resurgence

-In May 2009, Chapman spoke out against the Great Commission Resurgence Declaration, specifically Article IX of this declaration which was critical of the organization of the SBC and proposed a number of changes.
+In May 2009, Chapman spoke out against the Great Commission Resurgence Declaration, specifically Article IX of the declaration which was critical of the organization of the SBC and proposed a number of changes.
 In September 2009, while announcing his plan to retire, Chapman said he would launch an initiative to support a "Great Commission Resurgence".
 The Great Commission Resurgence task force formed by SBC President Johnny Hunt, which was chaired by Ronnie Floyd, issued a report in May 2010 pressing for a revival of evangelism in the face of declining baptisms and outlining new responsibilities for Southern Baptist mission organizations.
 At their annual meeting in June 2010 the members of the Southern Baptist Convention overwhelming endorsed the report.

 Chapman publicly opposed the report, saying "the recommendations are about moving the chairs on the deck of the Titanic while the ship goes down into an icy, watery grave".
 He issued a list of alternate recommendations to those given by the task force.
 In his final report prior to his retirement to the annual meeting of the Southern Baptist Convention in Orlando in June 2010, Chapman said the last five recommendations of the task force did not sufficiently address spiritual needs, but instead concentrated on organizational issues.

+Personal life and death

+Chapman was married to Jodi Chapman and had two children, Chris and Stephanie.
+He had eight grandchildren and three great-grandchildren.

+Chapman was awarded three honorary degrees: Doctor of Sacred Theology, Southwest Baptist University, Bolivar, Missouri (1985); Doctor of Divinity, Mississippi College (1992); and Doctor of Sacred Theology, Grand Canyon University, Phoenix, Arizona (2005).

+Chapman died from a short illness in Nashville, Tennessee, on October 20, 2025, at the age of 84.